We’ve all heard the expression “bottling up emotions” but what does this mean?

 It can help you develop a better understanding of the situation and provide a way to express your feelings without causing any harm to yourself or anyone else.

 3. Social and professional support

-If you don’t know how to go about managing your emotions, a therapist can be helpful.
+If you don’t know how to go about managing your emotions, a relationship coach can be helpful.